CookedNick/Watchable/README.md

 Views get called to update each time **any** of an object's properties change.
 Even if it's irrelevant to a given view.

-Consider the following common pattern of a typical `ObservableObject` type with `@Published` properties.
+Consider the following common pattern of a typical custom view with one `@State` property.

 ````
-class Bedroom: ObservableObject {
-	@Published var numberOfPeople = 0
-	@Published var areTheLightsOn = false
-}

 struct BedroomLabel: View {
-	@ObservedObject var bedroom: Bedroom
+	@State var areTheLightsOn = false
+	var numberOfPeople = 0

 	var body: some View {
 		VStack {
-			Text("This bedroom has \(bedroom.numberOfPeople) people in it.")
+			Text("This bedroom has \(numberOfPeople) people in it.")

-			Toggle("Lights On/Off", isOn: $bedroom.areTheLightsOn)
+			Toggle("Lights On/Off", isOn: $areTheLightsOn)
 		}
 	}
 }
 ````

-This is a very common pattern in SwiftUI, and it works alright, but the `BedroomLabel` will update in its entirety whenever any of the properties in the bedroom change.
-So the CPU spends unnecessary time checking the entire body whenever this happens.
+This is a very common pattern in SwiftUI, and it works alright, but the `BedroomLabel` will update in its entirety whenever the lights get toggled.
+This means the CPU spends *unnecessary* time checking the entire body whenever this happens.

-*How can we do better?*
+**How can we do better?**

 ## One `ObservableObject` per Property

 Here is that same example written using `Observable`.

 ````
-class Bedroom {
-	@Observable var numberOfPeople = 0
+struct BedroomLabel: View {
 	@Observable var areTheLightsOn = false
-}

-struct BedroomLabel: View {
-	var bedroom: Bedroom
+	var numberOfPeople = 0

 	var body: some View {
 		VStack {
-			Observing(bedroom.$numberOfPeople) { $numberOfPeople in
 			Text("This bedroom has \(numberOfPeople) people in it.")

+			Observing($areTheLightsOn) { binding in
+				Toggle("Lights On/Off", isOn: binding)
 			}

-			Observing(bedroom.$areTheLightsOn) { areTheLightsOn in
-				Toggle("Lights On/Off", isOn: areTheLightsOn)
 		}
 	}
 }
-}
 ````

-Notice the lack of `@ObservedObject` wrappers in our SwiftUI view. `Observing` takes care of that part for us, offering us a generic solution to observe `Observable` properties (and any `ObservableObject`) in-line within a view's body, reducing the number of separate view types you will have to create to build your app.
+`@Observable` writes just like `@State`, except it stores the value in an implicit generic `ObservableObject` type. `Observing` takes care of unwrapping that and recomputing a view closure whenever its changed.

+This means `BedroomLabel` won't be computed on changes.
+Only the `Toggle` will be.

+[ObservableSample is a sample app](https://github.com/cookednick/ObservableSample) that demonstrates, side-by-side, the performance gains of using `@Observable` instead of `@State`.

 ## Installation